conan-io/conan-io.github.io/_posts/2019-08-27-Deterministic-builds-with-C-C++.markdown

 This is interesting because the executables files `helloA` and `helloB` have the same checksums as well as the intermediate Mach-O object files `hello_world.cpp.o` but that is not the case of the `.a` files.
-That is because they store the information of the intermediate object files in an `archive format`.
-The definition of the header of this format includes a field named `st_time` return by `stat` system call.
+That is because they store the information of the intermediate object files in `archive format`.
+The definition of the header of this format includes a field named `st_time` set by a `stat` system call.
 If we inspect the `libHelloLibA.a` and `libHelloLibA.a` using `otool` to show the headers:

-{% highlight bash %}
+{% highlight console %}
 > otool -a libHelloLibA.a
 Archive : libHelloLibA.a
 0100644 503/20    612 1566927276 #1/20